stumyp/ope/README.md

-# This is outdated tool
+# This is an outdated tool

 This tool can only work with 1Password CLI version 1 and does not do all the cool things it could do.
 I will post an update with the correct version sometime soon.